Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-In the original algorithm, \textproc{CollectBoundaryEdges()} collected candidate edges by scanning all edges in the tier immediately above the current tier, i.e., tier $m+1$, which potentially included a large number of edges per surface.

-In contrast, the new \Call{CollectRestrictedBoundaryEdges} restricts the candidate set based on structural properties of the visited-edge graph $H$.
-Specifically, only edges emanating from \emph{merging nodes}, \emph{folding nodes}, or \emph{combined merging edges} are considered for extension.

-For combined merging edges, branching is allowed only from the combined starting point, so the candidate set can be efficiently obtained by inspecting all surfaces and selecting only edges that are either merging, combined, or folding.
-This restriction dramatically reduces the number of edges that need to be verified by \textproc{VerifyExistenceOfWalk}, while preserving correctness, since any feasible walk must pass through one of these structural nodes.
+In the original algorithm, \textproc{CollectBoundaryEdges()} identified candidate edges by scanning all edges in the tier immediately above the current tier (i.e., tier $m+1$), which potentially involved a large number of edges per surface.In contrast, the revised \textproc{CollectRestrictedCandidateEdges()} restricts the candidate set based on the structural properties of the visited-edge graph $H$.
+Specifically, only edges positioned above merging edges, combining edges, or pseudo-combining edges are considered for extension.
+For merging structures, branching is permitted above all converging surface edges.
+Consequently, the candidate set is efficiently constructed by inspecting the surface and selecting only those edges identified as merging, combining, or pseudo-combining.
+This restriction dramatically reduces the number of edges to be processed by \textproc{VerifyExistenceOfWalk()} while preserving correctness, as any valid computation walk must necessarily pass through at least one of these structural edges.

-\begin{definition}[Restricted Extension Candidates] Let $H$ be the current visited-edge graph.
-An edge $e' \notin E(H)$ is said to be a \emph{restricted extension candidate} if it satisfies one of the following: \begin{itemize} \item $e'$ is incident to the index-succedent of a \emph{merging edge}; \item $e'$ originates from a \emph{folding node}; \item $e'$ is associated with a \emph{combined merging edge}, i.e., multiple computation paths sharing identical transition cases but distinct vertices that later merge. \end{itemize} \end{definition} \begin{lemma}[Bound on Extension Candidates] Let $G$ be a computation graph of width $w$ and height $h$.
-At any extension step, the number of restricted extension candidates is bounded by $O(w)$. \end{lemma}

-\begin{proof} A new computation branch can only arise at points where distinct computation walks diverge or converge.

-By construction of the computation graph: \begin{itemize} \item Merging edges occur only when multiple walks enter a common vertex, and their number per index is bounded by $O(w)$. \item Folding nodes correspond to vertical transitions at a fixed index, again bounded by $O(w)$. \item Combined merging edges arise from synchronized transition cases and can be conservatively handled by inspecting the surface, whose size is $O(w)$. \end{itemize}

-No other edges can introduce new feasible branches.
-Hence, at each extension phase, the number of candidate edges that must be examined is bounded by $O(w)$. \end{proof}

-\begin{lemma}[Completeness of Restricted Verification Collection] Let $G$ be the dynamic computation graph and $H$ be the graph of visited edges.
-Suppose an edge $e'$ is not contained in $H$ and becomes extendable only after extending $H$ by direct edge extension along some valid computation walk.
+\begin{lemma}[Completeness of Restricted Verification Collection] Let $G$ be the dynamic computation graph and $H$ be the footmarks graph of extended edges.
+Suppose an edge $e' \notin E(H)$ becomes extendable only after $H$ is extended by a direct edge extension (via \textproc{ExtendEdgeDirectlyWithWalk()}) along some valid computation walk.

+Then $e'$ is necessarily collected by \textproc{CollectRestrictedCandidateEdges()} and added to the verification candidate set.
+In particular, no extendable edge requiring verification is omitted. \end{lemma}